MicrosoftDocs/SupportArticles-docs/support/windows-server/high-availability/troubleshoot-cannot-bring-ip-address-online.md

 1. Review the system and the cluster log to find the exact errors or warnings that prevent the IP address from coming online.

-2. Check the IP address for this resource, ensure that the status of the corresponding cluster network is **UP** under **Networks** in Failover Cluster Manager.
+2. Check the IP address for this resource and ensure that the status of the corresponding cluster network is **UP** under **Networks** in Failover Cluster Manager.

 3. If you create a new IP address within an empty group from the same cluster network, does it come online?

 4. Check the output of the `ipconfig /all` command and compare the information of the affected network with a working one.

-5. Disable or enable NIC that is corresponding to the cluster network for the affected IP address.
+5. Disable or enable the Network Interface Card (NIC) that's corresponding to the cluster network for the affected IP address.

-6. Update the driver of NIC or teaming.
+6. Update the driver for the NIC or teaming.

 ## Common issues and solutions

-Try the following solutions according to the Event IDs:
+Try one of the following solutions according to the Event ID:

 - For Event ID 1046, 1047, 1048, 1049, 1078, and 1223, [check the role that is configured for a cluster network](#check-the-role-that-is-configured-for-a-cluster-network).